 There are no other stocks of yellowfin, skipjack or bigeye tuna in the Indian Ocean, which could be substituted.
-Pesqueras Echebastar also catch small quantities of albacore tuna and these may be mixed in with
+Pesqueras Echebastar also catch small quantities of albacore tuna and these may be at risk of being mixed in with other species.